Tips & tricks from years as student, entrepreneur, consultant, and vagabond.

 A duplicate set of all your toiletries.
 When you travel regularly, it gets stupid to continually pack and unload your toiletries.
 You’ll soon forget something.
 Stock a travel kit that you know to be complete and ready every time.
 Restock it after every trip.
 Instead of using some generic travel-sized shampoo and soap, buy reusable 3oz travel containers and fill them with the shampoo and soap you’re hair and body are used to.
-When you find a brand you link, always stock up on extras; running out of something you knowingly use daily is just a sign of poor planning.
+When you find a brand you like, always stock up on extras; running out of something you knowingly use daily is just a sign of poor planning.
 Consider putting these all in a heavy duty zip-lock in case something leaks or is still wet when you have to rush to the airport.
 For razors, put a large black binder clip around the blade portion to keep it from getting dulled.

 Hit up the airport ATM.
 Before you leave the destination airport, get some local cash.
 Fees from your home bank and the local ATM are likely fixed (not percentage), so withdraw enough to make these fees a trivial fraction.
 Avoid the currency exchanges with their ridiculous rates.

 Notify credit/debit card companies in advance.
 Ask for an increase in your daily withdrawal limit.
 You don’t want to be stuck on day one.
 Don’t assume it’ll work because you have a pin.
 Do this online or by phone a day or two in advance.